istio/istio.io/content/en/docs/reference/config/analysis/ist0103/index.md

 layout: analysis-message
 ---

-This message occurs when the sidecar is not present or does not contain a configuration element that Istio expects.
+This message occurs when the sidecar is not present or working correctly.

-For example, when you enable auto-injection but do not restart your pods afterwards, causing the sidecar to be missing.
+This most commonly occurs when you enable auto-injection but do not restart your pods afterwards, causing the sidecar to be missing.

 To resolve this problem, restart your pods and try again.